 Associate Professor of Hebrew Bible/Old Testament

-Dr. Brad Embry is associate professor of Hebrew Bible/Old Testament and is in his second year with Regent University.
-Embry holds a Ph.D. in Theology from Durham University, specializing in 2nd temple period Jewish and Christian texts, with an emphasis in the appropriation of Old Testament themes within that body of literature.
-Embry's coursework includes backgrounds to the Old Testament, biblical Hebrew, and seminar courses on the temple, Ruth, Israelite historical books, and literature dealing with the topic of the Shoah (Holocaust).
+Brad Embry is associate professor of Hebrew Bible/Old Testament and holds a Ph.D. in Theology from Durham University, specializing in 2nd temple period Jewish and Christian texts with an emphasis in the appropriation of Old Testament themes within that body of literature.
+Embry's coursework includes Old Testament Introduction, biblical Hebrew, and seminar courses on the temple, Ruth, Israelite historical books, and literature dealing with the topic of the Shoah (Holocaust).

-His current research work is in the areas of theological interpretation of Scripture, especially Hebrew/Old Testament, Jewish-Greek literature of the 2nd temple period, and projects related to his teaching interests.
-Embry is an assistant editor with the Historical and Theological Lexicon of the Septuagint, co-chair of the Megilloth program unit with SBL, and co-chair of the Qumran, Hellenism and the Jewish-Greek Literature of its era workshop within the European Association of Biblical Studies.
-Embry is particularly interested in working with students who have an interest in one of these areas and how they might relate to contemporary Church practice.
+His current research work is in the areas of theological interpretation of Scripture (especially HB/OT), Jewish-Greek literature of the 2nd temple period, and projects related to his teaching interests.
+Embry is an assistant editor with the Historical and Theological Lexicon of the Septuagint project (Mohr Siebeck), currently serves as co-chair (founding) of the Megilloth program unit with SBL, and co-founded the Qumran, Hellenism, and the Jewish-Greek Literature of its Era workshop within the European Association of Biblical Studies.
+Embry is also currently pursuing credentials within the Anglican Church as a deacon.
+He has been married for 20 years and has four sons.

 2013 Holsinger-Hartje Award for Scholarship, Northwest University; 2013-2014 Pope Grant, Northwest University; 2008-2010 Pope Grant, Northwest University

-Early Jewish Literature: Introduction and Reader.
-Co-edited with R. Herms and A.T.
+Early Jewish Literature: An Anthology.
+Co-editor with R. Herms and A.T.
 Wright.
-Grand Rapids, MI: Eerdmans, forthcoming 2015.
+(Eerdmans Publishing Company, forthcoming 2017).

 Studies in Jewish Prayer.
 Co-edited with C.T.R.
 Hayward.
 Journal of Semitic Studies 17 Oxford: Oxford University Press, 2005.

-"Letter of Aristeas" forthcoming in Early Jewish Literature: Introduction and Reader (with Eerdmans Publishing Company).
+"Letter of Aristeas" forthcoming in Early Jewish Literature: An Anthology (Eerdmans Publishing Company, 2017).

-"Psalms of Solomon" forthcoming in Early Jewish Literature: Introduction and Reader (with Eerdmans Publishing Company).
+"Psalms of Solomon" forthcoming in Early Jewish Literature: An Anthology (Eerdmans Publishing Company, 2017).

 "Narrative Loss, the (Important) Role of Women, and Community in Judges 19."
 Texts in Context: Joshua and Judges.
-Pp. Minneapolis: Fortress Press: 2013.
+Minneapolis: Fortress Press, 2013.